 - Will the tech companies jump on board to respond to this challenge?

 - Will software and hardware be the answer to slashing workload?

-- Can all educationalists embrace these waves of new technology & will it be available across all institutions?
+- Can educationalists embrace these waves of new technology & will it be available across all institutions at a reasonable price?

-- Are there resources in place for teachers and staff to be trained in using edtech meaningfully?
+- Are there resources in place for teachers and staff to be trained in using edtech?